 The popular jury — which consists of up to 40 residents of Blanes — evaluates the offerings on color, rhythm, difficulty, originality, water fireworks, the effective use of the setting and the general artistic effect of the display.

 In case of a tie, the opinion of the technical committee prevails.

 What is known is that the event stopped when the Civil War broke out in 1936.
-It started up again in 1944, and in in 1970 the event became a yearly competition that was meant as a way to promote tourism in Blanes.
+It started up again in 1944, and in 1970 the event became a yearly competition that was meant to promote tourism in Blanes.

-As a cost-saving measure brought on by Spain’s financial crisis, from 2012 on the event has covered four days.
+As a cost-saving measure brought on by Spain’s financial crisis, from 2012 through 2015 the event covered only four days.